 Like all modern brass instruments, the French horn - or horn - is basically a tapered brass tube with a mouthpiece on one end and a “bell” or “flare” on the other.
 The length of the tube dictates what pitches can be played and defines the key of the instrument.
-The longer the tube, the lower the note.
+The longer the tube, the lower the note that can be played.
 The familiar round shape of the horn and the long gradual taper of the tube help to give the horn its characteristic sound.
 Besides setting the key and influencing the timbre, this complex tube is an amplifier.

 Added to this tube are valves - rotary valves in the case of a French horn.
 These valves are used by the player to redirect the air stream into additional smaller lengths of tubing called slides.
 The slides can be adjusted to different lengths in order to properly tune the instrument.
 By adding these lengths of tubing to the main tapered tube, alone or in combination, a full range of notes can be achieved - the chromatic scale.
 All horns are based around three valves operated by the index, middle and ring fingers.
 A thumb operated valve is added to create the double horn which is for more advanced players.
 You might see horns with more than 4 valves but these are for advanced players and special purposes.

 The horn has five basic parts: